microsoft/vscode-python-tools-extension-template/README.md

 ## Debugging

 To debug both TypeScript and Python code use `Debug Extension and Python` debug config.
 This is the recommended way.
-Also, when stopping, besure to stop both the Typescript, and Python debug sessions.
-Otherwise, it may not reconnet to the python session.
+Also, when stopping, be sure to stop both the Typescript, and Python debug sessions.
+Otherwise, it may not reconnect to the python session.

 To debug only TypeScript code, use `Debug Extension` debug config.